wormingdead/Moghra-R-Us/README.md

 1. Install the mod by downloading this repository and placing it in the Caves of Qud `Mods` folder, located in the Caves of Qud user data folder, next to `Saves`.
     - Alternatively, see below for the Steam Workshop page.
-2. Launch Caves of Qud and make sure you have mods enabled in the options. *Mogra'R'Us* should appear in the mod list.
+2. Launch Caves of Qud and make sure you have mods enabled in the options. *Moghra'R'Us* should appear in the mod list.
-3. Enable *Mogra'R'Us*, then start a new game or load a save.
+3. Enable *Moghra'R'Us*, then start a new game or load a save.
     - If loading a save, there will be a warning about active mods not matching the save.
 Select the option that uses the currently loaded mods.

 ### TODO